 Simon Van Booy was born in Great Britain and grew up in rural Wales.
 He is the author ofThe Secret Lives of People in Love, Love Begins in Winter (winner of the Frank O’Connor International Short Story Award) and the novel, Everything Beautiful Began After.
 His latest novel is The Illusion of Separateness.

 He is the editor of three philosophy books, titled Why We Fight, Why We Need Love, and Why Our Decisions Don’t Matter.
 His essays have appeared in the New York Times, The Daily Telegraph, The Times, The Guardian, and ELLE Men, (China), where he has a monthly column.
 He has also written for the stage, National Public Radio, and the BBC.

-Simon teaches at SVA in Manhattan, and is involved in the Rutgers Early College Humanities Program for young adults living in under-served communities.
-He also sits on the board of directors of The Child H.E.L.P.
-Partnership, an organization aimed at healing children after trauma, and preventing child injury and abuse.
+Simon teaches part-time at SVA in Manhattan, and is involved in the Rutgers Early College Humanities Program for young adults living in under-served communities.
+In 2013, he founded Writers for Children, an organization which helps young people build confidence in their talent, through annual writing awards.

 He was a finalist for the Vilcek Prize for Creative Promise, and his work has been translated into more than fifteen languages.

 He lives in Brooklyn with his wife and daughter.